react-native-datetimepicker/datetimepicker/README.md

 };
 ```

+## Localization note

+On Android, the picker will be controlled by the system locale.
+If you wish to change it, [see instructions here](https://stackoverflow.com/a/2900144/2070942).

+On iOS, the locale can be controlled from xCode, as [documented here](https://developer.apple.com/documentation/xcode/adding-support-for-languages-and-regions).

+There is also the iOS-only locale prop that can be used to force locale in some cases but its usage is discouraged due to not working robustly in all picker modes.

+For Expo, follow the [localization docs](https://docs.expo.dev/distribution/app-stores/#localizing-your-ios-app).

 ## Props

 > Please note that this library currently exposes functionality from [`UIDatePicker`](https://developer.apple.com/documentation/uikit/uidatepicker?language=objc) on iOS and [DatePickerDialog](https://developer.android.com/reference/android/app/DatePickerDialog) + [TimePickerDialog](https://developer.android.com/reference/android/app/TimePickerDialog) on Android, and [`CalendarDatePicker`](https://docs.microsoft.com/en-us/windows/uwp/design/controls-and-patterns/calendar-date-picker) +[TimePicker](https://docs.microsoft.com/en-us/uwp/api/windows.ui.xaml.controls.timepicker?view=winrt-19041) on Windows.